Gabe3925/webdev/w07/d05/ASSIGNMENT_FILES/jquery_sandbox/fart_store.md

 ####Bonus
 Add an event listener to your new button using jQuery.
 When the button is clicked, a div of the "product" class should fade into view at the bottom of the dom.
 After 5 seconds, this div should disappear.

+__NOTE:__ For this one, there are several options you can use for setting event listeners, but you should choose jQuery's `.on()` method, for reasons I plan on going over.